-A General Overview of Kom Ombo Temple
+Kom Ombo Temple

 The History of Kom Ombo Temple

+The Ptolemies have established a lot of military bases near the Red Sea, which fostered commercial activities between these bases and the Nile towns, especially Kom Ombo.
 The most glorious days for Kom Ombo were when the Romans ruled Egypt.
 During this time, Kom Omo became the main administrative center and the capital of the province.

-The Design of the Kom Ombo Temple
+The Target of Building Kom Ombo Temple

 The main target behind the construction of such an amazing temple by the Ptolemies was for the worship of two gods; Sobek and Horus and that’s why this complex has two parallel temples, which include all the traditional components of the ancient Egyptian religious structure.